radical-cybertools/radical.pilot/docs/source/README.md

 # How to generate documentation of notebooks with sphinx
 sphinx-build -b html -d build/doctrees  docs/source/ build/html

-# How to pus/configure sphinx at readthedocs for notebooks
+# How to pus/configure sphinx at readthedocs for notebooks #TODO